OL345/ToDo/README.md

   - Lets you view your Tasks as a List

 ## View as Table
-  - Lest you view your Tasks as a Table
+  - Lets you view your Tasks as a Table

 ## Start Server
   - start Backend with npm start run on http://localhost:3000/